nemesyslab/rev_d_shim_HFU/README.md

 Click Next.
 Accept the Licence Agreements and click Next.
 Just like with PetaLinux, you can leave everything as default under "**Select Destination Directory**" (the default will be `/tools/Xilinx/` and will create a `Vivado/2024.2` directory).
 Click Next and then Install.

-## Changing your default shell to Bash
+## Changing your default shell to bash

-PetaLinux requires the default shell to be Bash.
+PetaLinux requires the default shell to be bash.
 In Ubuntu 20.04.6 (and most other Ubuntu versions), the default shell is Dash.
 The default shell is the `/bin/sh` file, which is a symlink to the binary of another shell.
 You can check your current default shell by running:
 ```shell
 ls -l /bin/sh
 ```